AOBRDs must be replaced with ELDs by Dec. 16

 “The wiring and computer systems (for trucks predating 2000) aren’t as sophisticated,” Thorne said.
 “They can’t handle an ELD.”

-However, all trucks with an engine model 2000 or older will be required to have an ELD beginning Dec.
+However, all trucks with an engine model 2000 or newer will be required to have an ELD beginning Dec.
 16.

 You can listen to more about that the transition from AOBRDs to ELDs below.